evancz/guide.elm-lang.org/book/interop/README.md

 We have seen quite a bit of Elm so far!
 We learned **The Elm Architecture**.
 We learned about **types**.
 We learned how to interact with the outside world through **commands** and **subscriptions**.
 Things are going well!

 But what happens when you need to do something in JavaScript?
 Maybe there is a JavaScript library you absolutely need?
 Maybe you want to embed Elm in an existing JavaScript application?
-Etc. This chapter will outline all the available options: flags, ports, and web components.
+Etc. This chapter will outline all the available options: flags, ports, and custom elements.

 Whichever one you use, the first step is to initialize your Elm program.